stratg5/csvparser/README.md

 The entities could be placed into the package that uses them (i.e. the `Address` struct goes in the address client), but some entities are used by multiple actors.
 Then entities start to get placed in specific packages and universal locations which can get messy.
 This provides one location to access entities.

+`main.go` is responsible for initializing all the dependencies and kicking off the main flow.
+This is where all of the real implementations get created and injected into the services responsible for performing the logic.

 ## Output